josamhany/KNN-Classification/README.markdown

 - Detailed model performance metrics will be displayed upon running the notebook, including accuracy, precision, recall, F1-score, and a confusion matrix.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LinkedIn]([LICENSE](https://www.linkedin.com/posts/josam-hany-76b449301_machinelearning-datascience-knn-activity-7327682512460095488-5oyu?utm_source=share&utm_medium=member_desktop&rcm=ACoAAE0hRQMBJwwXzE_2WIlbIlC2-W8nTypJdkU)) file for details.

 ## Contact
 For any questions or contributions, please contact the team members via GitHub or email.